AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 For example, if `com.adobe.granite.demo.MyServlet.cfg.json` has been installed, the `bsn` is just `com.adobe.granite.demo.MyServlet`, without the **cfg.json** suffix.

 Deletion of content packages or content files is not supported.
-In order to remove them, the RDE should be reset, which will return it to a default state.
+To remove them, the RDE should be reset, which will return it to a default state.

 See the example below for more details: